Profinda/opera/lib/opera/operation/README.md

 This should display exceptions captured inside operations.

-You can also do it in ProFinda::Operation configuration block:
+You can also do it in Opera::Operation configuration block:

 ```
-ProFinda::Operation::Config.configure do |config|
+Opera::Operation::Config.configure do |config|
   config.transaction_class = ActiveRecord::Base
   config.reporter = Logger.new(STDERR)
 end